How to Engrave a Necklace Yourself – 5 Easy Methods

 • Unique, handcrafted appearance with artistic value

-• No power supply or high-tech machinery required
+• No power supply or high-tech machines required

 Disadvantages:

-• It requires a lot of skill, practice, and patience.
+• Requires a lot of skill, practice, and patience

-• More complex process compared to machine engraving
+• More labor-intensive process compared to machine engraving

 • Soft metal pendants that require deep, textured designs

-Method 4: Engrave a necklace using a jewelry CNC machine
+Method 4: Engrave a Necklace with a Jewelry CNC Machine

 Engraving necklaces with a CNC (Computer Numerical Control) machine combines precise milling with automation.
-This method is ideal for jewelers or companies that require detailed and consistent engravings on metal or other hard materials.
+This method is ideal for jewelers or businesses that desire detailed and uniform engravings on metal or other hard materials.

 • Jewelry CNC engraving machine (a milling machine for small, detailed work)